Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 The DRBi should remain unlatched, except when the wheelchair is being transported with the client in the chair.
 This feature is locked during transport to increase safety by eliminating movement in the wheelchair frame.
 Remember to unlatch the back as soon as the wheelchair and client leave the vehicle.
 This allows the client to take advantage of this dynamic feature.

 Some clinicians have reported locking the back out during feeding in certain clients for safe swallowing – this needs to be evaluated on a case by case basis.
 Occasionally you may want to latch the DRBi when pushing a manual wheelchair over rough terrain to prevent excessive movement but remember to unlatch as soon as possible.
-Another option that can be helpful in these situations is our new Dynamic Suspension System (DSS) which absorbs much of the vibration and jarring from surfaces, preventing these forces from impacting the client.
-Check out our webpage for more information!

 Some people have contacted us about client settings where DRBis are frequently latched and have asked what can be done to change this situation.
 Education about the equipment and how and why it works is essential.
 A DRBi which is latched when not being transported is not allowing the client to benefit from the dynamic feature.